dnzcany/resume-ai/terraform/README.md

 ## 🎓 Learning Notes

-This project helped me learn:
+This this section of the project helped me learn:
 - Infrastructure as Code with Terraform
 - AWS ECS Fargate (serverless containers)
 - Load balancing and networking in AWS